 If a building is listed, it doesn’t automatically mean that no alterations can be made.
 Typically when significant changes are made to a building, planning permission is required.
 A listed building consent is needed with listed buildings and planning authorization; this will be sought from a local conservation officer who will scrutinize any plans made.
 They may then prevent work if certain conditions are not met, considering all factors, and whether the building’s unique character is damaged.
 It is illegal to alter a listed building without these consents.

 In general, the factors that must be abided by and understood when renovating or extending a listed building are that the building’s external appearance should not change.
 That all materials that are replaced are replaced with similar materials.
-What if there is a change of use that should not change substantially than its original use, and if it does, then considerations are made for this.
+What if there is a change of use that should not change substantially from its original use, and if it does, then considerations are made for this?

 What are Conservation Areas?

 Conservation areas are whole areas with a particular or architectural interest in Planning (Listed Buildings and Conservation Areas) Act 1990, Section 69.
 This section requires local councils to designate areas such as these periodically if they are of particular interest.

 They are also required to extend these areas where necessary, meaning that you should be aware of any changes as it may abruptly affect your house.
 The Secretary of State for Digital, Culture, Media, and Sport can also designate areas to be conservation areas in exceptional circumstances where the site is of national interest.

 You can find out whether your property is in a conservation area by looking on your local council’s website.
 Your local council website can be found with an LPA finder.
 If the website has a “my neighbourhood” section, then it is often stated within this, whether it is in a conservation area or not.
 Some other websites have a large interactive map in which you can search for your postcode.